+These activities must be coordinated in a coherent manner.
 A collection of agents is assembled to support the chosen scenario.
 All of these agents speak KQML, and are supported by Jackal.
 Besides the three service agents ANS, BA, and GA, the multi-agent system also includes the following special agents.

 - The Process Rate Agent (PRA) is both a mining agent and a monitoring agent for shop-floor activities.
 As a mining agent, PRA requests and receives the messages containing transaction data of operation completion from GA.
 The data is originated from FactoryOp in the BOD Format, and is converted into KIF format by GA.
-PRA aggregates the continuing stream of operation completion data and computes the current mean and standard deviation of the processing time for each operation.
+PRA summarizes and aggregates the continuing stream of operation completion data (computes the current mean and standard deviation of the processing time for each operation).
 It also makes the aggregated data available for other agents to access.
-As a monitoring agent, PRA receives from other agents the monitoring criteria for disturbance events concerning processing rates and notifies the appropriate agents when such events occur. - The Scenario Coordination Agent (SCA) sets the rate monitoring criterion, receives the notification for the rate change, and decides, in consultation with human decision-makers, appropriate action(s) to take for the changed rate.
-One of the actions would be to request MOOPI to re-schedule if it is determined that the rate change makes the existing schedule impossible to meet.
-This request is sent from SCA as a KQML message to GA where it is converted into the BOD format. - The Directory Assistance Agent (DA) is an auxiliary agent responsible for finding appropriate persons for SCA when the latter is in need to consult human decision-makers.
+As a monitoring agent, PRA receives from other agents the monitoring criteria for disturbance events concerning processing rates and notifies the appropriate agents when such events occur. - The Scenario Coordination Agent (SCA) sets the monitoring criterion, receives the notification for the rate change, and decides, in consultation with human decision-makers, appropriate action(s) to take for the changed rate.
+One of the actions would be to request MOOPI to reschedule if it is determined that the rate change makes the existing schedule impossible to meet.
+This request is sent from SCA as a KQML message to GA, where it is converted into the BOD format.
+Details of the internal logic and the algorithms of the SCA that handle the "rate change" scenario are reported elsewhere. - The Directory Assistance Agent (DA) is an auxiliary agent responsible for finding appropriate persons for SCA when the latter needs to consult human decision-makers.
 It also finds the proper mode of communication to that person. - The Authentication Assistance Agent (AA) is another auxiliary agent used by SCA.
-It is responsible for conducting authentication checks to see if a person in interaction with SCA has proper authority to make certain decision concerning the scenario.
+It is responsible for conducting authentication checks to see if a person in interaction with SCA has proper authority to make certain decisions concerning the scenario.

 4.3.
-The predicates
+The Predicates

-Three KIF predicates of multiple arguments are defined for processing the process rate change scenario.
+Three SKIF predicates of multiple arguments are defined for processing the process rate change scenario.
 Their names are OP-COMPLETE, RATE, and RATE-CHANGE.

 Predicate OP-COMPLETE contains all relevant information concerning a completed operation such as the machine-id, product-id, operation-id, starting and finishing time of the operation.
 Each instance of this predicate corresponds to a BOD originating from FactoryOp, and GA is responsible for converting the BOD to this predicate.

-Predicate RATE contains all relevant information concerning the current rate of a particular operation at a particular machine with a particular product.
+Predicate RATE contains all relevant information concerning the current operation rate of a particular operation at a particular machine with a particular product.
 The operation rate is represented by its mean and standard deviation.
-Instances of Rate predicate are computed and constantly updated by PRA based on a stream of instances of predicate OP-COMPLETE obtained from GA.

-Predicate RATE-CHANGE contains all information needed to construct a BOD that tells MOOPI a significant rate change has occurred and a re-schedule based on the new rate is called for.
+Instances of Rate predicate are computed and constantly updated by PRA, based on a stream of instances of predicate OP-COMPLETE obtained from GA.
+Predicate RATE-CHANGE contains all the information needed to construct a BOD that tells MOOPI a significant rate change has occurred and a re-schedule based on the new rate is called for.
 In particular, it contains the operation rate used to compute the current schedule and the new rate.
-It is the responsibility of the rate SCA to compose an instance of the RATE-PREDICATE and sends it to GA when it deems necessary to request MOOPI for a re-schedule, based on the process rate change notification from PRA and consultation with human decision makers.
+It is the responsibility of the rate SCA to compose an instance of the RATE-PREDICATE and send it to GA when it deems necessary to request MOOPI for a re-schedule, based on the process rate change notification from PRA and consultation with human decision makers.
 Additional predicates and more complicated KIF expressions are needed when dealing with more complicated scenarios.